- Nov 18

 So, what’s going wrong with Facebook marketing?
 Why too often companies fail to reap the full benefits of their Facebook marketing by falling victim to some common mistakes?

-After having a thorough research, this time I have decided to discuss some of the small yet major mistakes that should be avoid by any company for their Facebook marketing.
+After having a thorough research, this time I have decided to discuss some of the small yet major mistakes that should be avoided by any company for their Facebook marketing.

 1. Driving into Facebook without a strategic plan: